graphhopper/directions-api-js-client/README.md

 ## Releasing a new Version to NPM

-Releasing a new version to NPM is easy.

 Set the version you like to publish in the `package.json`.
-It's important to understand, that every version can only be published once and cannot be overwritten.
+Every version can only be published once and cannot be overwritten.

 Tag the commit you like to publish for example like this:
 ```